Khorog Travel Guide + 7 Things to do in Khorog

 Khorog Botanical Garden

 The Khorog Botanical Garden is up a hill and has great views over the town, but the garden is a bit neglected.
-Entrance to the botanical garden is free, but it is quite a haul out of town, so I’d recommend either taking Marshrutka #3 (2 TJS) to the lower gate and walking 30 minutes more to arrive, or to grab a taxi in town for about 12 TJS to take you all the way to the entrance.
+Entrance to the botanical garden is 10 TJS.
+It is quite a haul out of town, so I’d recommend either taking Marshrutka #3 (2.5 TJS) to the lower gate and walking 30 minutes more to arrive, or grabbing a taxi in town for about 12 TJS to take you all the way to the entrance.

 Ismaili Jamoatkhona & Center